regilynFeliciano/pi-dev-day/README.md

 Choose one of the following adventures:

-1. Create a layout that others can use and push it to a feature branch.
+1. Create a layout or feature that others can use and push it to a feature branch.
 If you can't think of anything, here are some pre-curated ideas.

-    * Write an integration with the devlights client that changes the light in your pod when a PR gets approved, merged, and/or closed.
+    * Create a basic weather layout.
+If that isn't fancy enough, you could use a lookup for location by IP, or make it configurable for multiple locations... or both!

+    * Enhance the open Pull Requests feature by creating an alert that temporarily displays the event that occurred on that PR.

+    * Add a **Review Requested** layout that displays a list of PR's that you have been requested to review.
+If you think that is child play, enhance it by:

-    * Create a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` happens after you have **requested changes** on a PR.
+        * Making a PR feedback feature that displays an alert for you to re-check a PR when a `PushEvent` or `CommentEvent` happens after you have **requested changes**.

-    * Create a weather layout.
-It could either do a lookup for location by IP, or be configurable, or both...
-So many possibilities!
+        * Create a feature that lets you approve a PR by clicking a button.
+In other words, an insta-approved button!

+2. Use the Pi to automate your devlight without having to click a button.
+You could:

+    * Write an integration that changes the light in your pod when a PR gets approved, merged, and/or closed.

+    * Hook into some other API that changes your teams devlight on some event.

+3. Stop doing anything Micronaut or Java related and do something cool that you can show or share.

-**The best contribution will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
-Submissions will be judged by completeness, code execution, and overall usefulness.
+**The best overall contribution will win a [Circuit Playground Express](https://www.adafruit.com/product/3333)!
+Submissions will be judged by completeness and overall usefulness/awesomeness.
 If there is a tie, the winner will be decided by popular vote!**

 ### Fin